 The provincial government declared 2012 to be the “Année des Fransaskois.”

-In 2011, the Franco-Saskatchewanian community numbered nearly 15,000 people with French as their first official language as well as 4,700 other people who speak French.
+In 2016, the Franco-Saskatchewanian community numbered nearly 17,735 people with French as their first official language as well as more than 51,800 with conversational knowledge of French.

 The Assemblée communautaire fransaskoise (ACF) has been the Francophone spokesbody in Saskatchewan since 1912.
 Its mission is to protect, defend and promote the rights of the province’s Francophones.
 Its vision is to help develop a future in which Franco-Saskatchewanians of all ages are proud of their identity, blossom fully in their language and culture and contribute to the development of the Francophone community of Saskatchewan and Canada.
 The ACF has a provincial secretariat in Regina and several satellite offices through which it offers employment and immigration services, community development and political representation.